Laboratoire-de-Chemoinformatique/Synt-On/README.md

   --simTh SIMTH         Similarity threshold for BB analogues search.
 If not specified, only positional variational approach will be used for BBs search
   --analoguesLibGen     Generate library of analogues from input mol
   --strictAvailabilityMode
                         Only fully synthesizable analogues are generated.
 Alternatively, unavailable synthons resulted from compound fragmentation will still be used for its analogues generation.
-  --simBBselection       Used always with analoguesLibGen.For library generation will be used not only synthons from input molecules but also their closest analogues
   --Ro2Filtration       Filter input synthons library by Ro2 (MW <= 200, logP <= 2, H-bond donors count <= 2 and H-bond acceptors count <= 4)
   --mode MODE           Mode of fragmentation (defines how the reaction list is specified)
                         Possible options: use_all, include_only, exclude_some, one_by_one